Skip to main content

 Who are you?

-QUEST is a non-degree, tech education certificate course for migrants in Berlin.
+QUEST is a non-degree, tech education program for migrants in Berlin.

 We are based within CODE University of Applied Sciences, an accredited Berlin university that offers an innovative, curiosity-driven approach to tech education.

-Through CODE, we are able to support our participants on their pursuit to become a:
+Through CODE, we can support our participants in their pursuit to become a:

 • Full-Stack Web Developer